-- 1. Accepts the tenders submitted by Baileys Fertilisers, Greenway Turf Solutions, and Living Turf to form a panel for the Supply and Application of Fertilisers, Herbicides, Pesticides and Soil Ameliorants in accordance with Tender Number 14/2024 for the period of three years with an option to renew for a further 24 months at the City's sole discretion; - Accepts the estimated tender price included in Confidential Attachment (a); - 3.
-Notes that estimated tender price will be included in the Ordinary Council Meeting Minutes; and - 4.
+- 1. Accepts the tenders submitted by Baileys Fertilisers, Greenway Turf Solutions, and Living Turf to form a panel for the Supply and Application of Fertilisers, Herbicides, Pesticides and Soil Ameliorants in accordance with Tender Number 14/2024 for the period of three years with an option to renew for a further 24 months at the City's sole discretion; - 2.
+Accepts the estimated tender price of \$2,205,000 (excluding GST) included in Confidential Attachment (a); - 3.
 Authorises the Chief Executive Officer to execute the contract with Baileys Fertilisers, Greenway Turf Solutions, and Living Turf for the Supply and Application of Fertilisers, Herbicides, Pesticides and Soil Ameliorants.